Skulduggery Pleasant: Skulduggery Pleasant (2007)

 Valkyrie gets a team of Ghastly, Tanith, and two cleavers (Sanctuary police-army).
 They break into Serpine's Castle and extract Skulduggery.
-On the way in, Tanith sacrifices a cleaver so they can sneak past an army of Hollow Men. when they try to escape, Hollow men block their path.
+On the way in, Tanith sacrifices a cleaver so they can sneak past an army of Hollow Men.
+When they try to escape, Hollow men block their path.
 Tanith demonstrates an ability to walk on walls and ceilings and they escape with Skulduggery.

 After obtaining the Scepter, Serpine created an immortal fighter called the White Cleaver.
 During a fight with the White Cleaver, Ghastly used magic to petrify himself to avoid being killed.
 Serpine then invaded the Sanctuary and killed two Elders with the help of the other traitorous Elder.
 He tried to use the Book of Names to control the World but all three Elders' consent was needed to read from it.

 During the fight with Serpine in the Sanctuary, Stephanie glimpsed her True name in the Book of Names but could not remember it before the Book of Names was destroyed.
 Skulduggery destroyed Serpine with the Scepter, breaking the Scepter's power in the process.
 Afterward, Skulduggery offered to take Stephanie on as his assistant and apprentice because she is a descendant of the Ancients.
 Stephanie decided to take the name of Valkyrie Cain.

-Playing with Fire
+Playing with Fire (2008)

 With Serpine dead, the world is safe once more.
-At least, that's what Valkyrie and Skulduggery think, until the notorious Baron Vengeous makes a bloody escape from prison, and dead bodies and vampires start showing up all over Ireland.
+At least, that is what Valkyrie and Skulduggery think, until the notorious Baron Vengeous makes a bloody escape from prison, and dead bodies and vampires start showing up all over Ireland.
 With Baron Vengeous after the deadly armour of Lord Vile, and pretty much everyone out to kill Valkyrie, the daring detective duo face their biggest challenge yet.
 But what if the greatest threat to Valkyrie is just a little closer to home...?

-The Faceless Ones
+The Faceless Ones (2009)

-As a number of teleporters are mysteriously murdered, Valkyrie and Skulduggery learn that it is quickly linked to a fanatical cult named the Diablerie, who seek to open a portal with the goal of returning the Faceless Ones to the world.
+As a number of teleporters are mysteriously murdered, Valkyrie and Skulduggery learn quickly that it is linked to a fanatical cult named the Diablerie, who seek to open a portal with the goal of returning the Faceless Ones to the world.
 With the assistance of cocky young teleporter Fletcher Renn, Valkyrie and Skulduggery have very little time to track down a mysterious man named Batu, stop the Diablerie, and prevent the return of the Faceless Ones.
 This one will have deadly consequences.
 Do panic.
 They are coming.